The Six Types of Shark That Call SeaQuest Home

 Share it on:

 Sharks are magnificent predators, and it’s easy to see why so many people are captivated by them.
-Keeping sharks in captivity can be a great way to raise awareness about some of the threats that sharks face every day.
+Keeping sharks in captivity can be a great way to raise awareness about some of the daily threats that sharks face.

 • Blacktip Reef Shark